 Our rapid gurgled and murmured and tinkled, depending on its mood and the season of the year.
 The breaks were not so great that a roar could be heard and there was no white water.
 It was what we termed a lesser rapid.
 The sounds it made were pleasant to hear and a relief from the profound silence of the wilderness.
 We knew well that its muted tone would be quieted completely by the winter frosts.
 The jack pines, in this latitude, rose only half as high as the Rat Creek jack pines of equal butt diameter.

-Consequently, the logs tapered more sharply, but by laying alternately top end over butt end we put up a neat twelve-foot by eighteen-foot one-room cabin.
+Consequently the logs tapered more sharply, but by laying alternately top end over butt end we put up a neat twelve-foot by eighteen foot one room cabin.
 A pole roof covered with moss, sod and sand completed the main structure with materials that we found at hand.
-A large window facing east and another on the south wall was made by installing sheets of roll celluloid purchased at Patuanak, an item usually available at the northern trading posts.
+A large window facing east and another on the south wall were made by installing sheets of roll celluloid purchased at Patuanak, an item usually available at the northern trading posts.
 Logs were carefully hewn to make a clean level floor when placed side by side.
 The top row of boards was removed from the green boat and made into a door.
 A stove box was built and filled with sand on which the stove and stovepipe oven were placed.
 Bunks were built of very slender, straight spruce poles that served as springs for our beds on which we hoped to place caribou hides for more warmth and comfort as soon as these animals might be shot.

 A large lake was discovered in the late afternoon of our first day out.
 Here two days were spent building a fine small outcamp where the river entered and where there was again a lesser rapid.
 When the structure was completed Ab carved neatly in the log over the door the legend "Albert's house."